 Our direct sales force has been trained extensively in cancer genetic testing and consultative selling skills to service the needs of clients.
-Our sales team for the clinical cancer testing services is organized into nine regions - Northeast, Northwest, Mid-Atlantic, South, Southeast, Southwest, West, Great Lakes, and South Central.
-Our sales team will be focused on end-to-end client experience as a growth driver.
-Our Pharma Services segment has a dedicated team of business development specialists who are experienced in working with Pharma sponsors and helping them with the testing needs of their research and development projects as well as Phase I, II and III studies.
-These sales representatives utilize our custom Customer Relationship Management System ("CRM") to manage their territories, and we have integrated the key customer care functionality within our Laboratory Information Services ("LIS") into the CRM so that our sales representatives can stay informed of emerging issues and opportunities within their regions.
-Our in-house customer care team is aligned with our field sales team to serve the needs of our clients by utilizing the same LIS and CRM.
-Our field teams can see in real-time when a client calls the laboratory, the reason for the call, the resolution, and if face-to-face interaction is needed for follow-up.
+Our sales team for the Clinical Services segment is organized into nine regions in the United States - Northeast, Northwest, Mid-Atlantic, South, Southeast, North Central, West, Great Lakes, and South Central.
+Our sales team will be focused on value-based care solutions and end-to-end client experience as a growth driver.
+Our Advanced Diagnostics segment has a dedicated team of business development specialists who are experienced in working with sponsors and helping them with the testing needs of their research and development projects as well as Phase I, II and III studies.
+These sales representatives utilize our customer Relationship Management System ("CRM") to manage their territories, and we have integrated the key customer care functionality within our LIMS into the CRM so that our sales representatives can stay informed of emerging issues and opportunities within their regions.
+Our in-house customer care team is aligned with our field sales team to serve the needs of our clients by utilizing the same LIMS and CRM.
+Our field teams can see in real time when a client calls the laboratory, the reason for the call and the resolution, and determine if face-to-face interaction is needed for follow-up.
 Our sales force educates clients on new test offerings and their proper utilization and our representatives are often seen as trusted advisors by our clients.